billy-horn/oscar/README.md

 If you wish to test the website, you would need to create unique secret keys, and export the tensorflow model from the `notebooks` section of this repo.
 Please reach out for more information.

-The website was built by augmenting the excellent django tutorial by Corey Schafer.
+The website was built by following the excellent django tutorial by Corey Schafer.
 Code may be identical or similar to code found in this tutorial ([source](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g)).

 ## App